Jordan Matthews (attorney): Deja Riley lawsuit

+Nichelle Nichols lawsuit

+Matthews is listed in court records as Kyle Johnson's attorney in a long-running dispute with Nichelle Nichols' former manager, Gilbert Bell.
+Nichols was an American actress, singer and dancer whose portrayal of Uhura in Star Trek and its film sequels was groundbreaking for African American actresses on American television.
+Johnson is Nichols' son and is listed in court documents as the conservator of her estate.

+Johnson filed for conservatorship in 2018.
+Before a court granted his petition in January 2019, Nichols' friend Angelique Fawcette, who had already expressed concern in 2017 over Bell's control of access to her, pressed for visitation rights.
+A 2019 court case by Bell over being evicted from the guesthouse on Nichols' property includes allegations that Bell misused Nichols' assets.

+Bell filed for bankruptcy in October, 2023.

+Awards

+In 2023, Matthews was named by the Los Angeles Times as a legal visionary.

+In 2024, Matthews was named by the Los Angeles Times as an entertainment business visionary.

 Film

 Matthews was previously an actor and starred in the movie Fading of the Cries with Brad Dourif and Thomas Ian Nicholas.
 The movie also starred Mackenzie Rosman from 7th Heaven.
 The film was released by Lionsgate and was panned by critics.

 In 2009, The Hollywood Reporter announced that he was set to star opposite Elaine Hendrix in Brian A. Metcalf's movie "Eve".

 In 2012, Matthews was linked to a film fund backing a mini-series from Walter Isaacson's book "Benjamin Franklin: An American Life."
 Alec Baldwin was set to star and the series never got made, but was revealed in soap star Katherine Kelly Lang's divorce.

 Matthews' companies were linked to film financing deals with several movie studios, including Ryan Kavanaugh's Relativity Media.

 Author

 Matthews is the author of the book "Failure: When You Have Nothing You Have Everything."